HADatAc/hascoapi/README.md

 ## What is HASCOAPI?

-It an API for handling HASCO-based knowledge graphs.
+It is an API for handling HASCO-based knowledge graphs.
 The canonical representation of instruments and instrument elements are stored in RDF inside of the Fuseki triple store embedded in HASCOAPI.

 ## How to run HASCOAPI?